 What are the financial penalties of DUI?

-Fines are based on the statutorily–identified minimum and maximum amounts for the particular offense with which you are charged as well as any previous convictions you may have for the same offense.
+Fines are based on the statutorily–identified minimum and maximum amounts for the particular offense with which you are charged as well on any previous convictions you may have for the same offense.
 Judges have discretion to apply these fines as they see fit within the limitations of the statute.

 Fine Schedule s.
 316.193(2)(a)–(b), F.S.